JiNx2004/SignEcho/README.md

 # Objective
 The primary objective of this project is to develop an interactive system that recognizes sign language gestures in real-time and translates them into audible speech.
 This is achieved by:

-->Capturing hand gestures via webcam and accurately detecting hand landmarks.
+->Capturing hand gestures via webcam and accurately detecting hand landmarks.< br / >
-->Classifying these gestures using a trained machine learning model.
+->Classifying these gestures using a trained machine learning model.< br / >
-->Converting the recognized signs into spoken language using a text-to-speech engine.
+->Converting the recognized signs into spoken language using a text-to-speech engine.< br / >
-->Providing a user-friendly interface that facilitates real-time interaction between sign language users and the system.
+->Providing a user-friendly interface that facilitates real-time interaction between sign language users and the system.< br / >

 # Running the project
-1.Clone the repository.
+1.Clone the repository.< br / >
-2.Install the required dependencies: pip install opencv-python mediapipe scikit-learn pyttsx3 matplotlib numpy 3.Run the data collection script to capture images for each gesture.
+2.Install the required dependencies:< br / >
+  pip install opencv-python mediapipe scikit-learn pyttsx3 matplotlib numpy< br / >
+3.Run the data collection script to capture images for each gesture.< br / >
-4.Use the preprocessing script to extract landmarks and prepare the dataset.
+4.Use the preprocessing script to extract landmarks and prepare the dataset.< br / >
-5.Train the model using the model training script.
+5.Train the model using the model training script.< br / >
-6.Run the real-time recognition script with the GUI to start detecting and speaking the recognized
+6.Run the real-time recognition script with the GUI to start detecting and speaking the recognized< br / >